mmontossi/indexers/README.md

 end
 ```

-Then everytime you create, update or destroy a record the index will be updated:
+The index will be updated every time a record is created, updated or destroyed:
 ```ruby
 product = Product.create(name: 'Les Paul', category: 'Gibson')
 ```

-You can force it individually by using this methods:
+You can force this actions manually with:
 ```ruby
 product.index
 product.reindex